SoSe 25

 3. arrangement of R, maximum and minimum, supremum and infimum of real sets, supremum / infimum completeness of R, absolute value of a real number, Q is dense in R

-4. sequences and series, limits, Cauchy sequences, convergence criteria, series and basic principles of convergence
+4. sequences and series, limits, cauchy sequences, convergence criteria, series and basic principles of convergence

 5. topological aspects of R, open, closed, and compact real sets